 The second thing you need to do is to read between the lines.
-It’s worth bearing in mind that when the University says that Maths A level is not required, it may still be very beneficial.
-Although the PPE course at Oxford states that Maths is ‘useful but not essential’, the applications process and the course itself are really geared up for people who are confident in Maths: the Thinking Skills Assessment test (more on that later…!) has some quite tricky Maths questions – you can see some of them in the Free Online Resources section of our website – and the first year economics is much easier if you have a Maths background.
+It’s worth bearing in mind that when the University says that a Maths A-Level is not required, it may still be very beneficial.
+Although the PPE course at Oxford states that Maths is ‘useful but not essential’, the applications process and the course itself are really geared up for people who are confident in Maths.
+For instance, the Thinking Skills Assessment test (more on that later) has some quite tricky Maths questions.
+You can see some of them in the Free Online Resources section of our website.
+Additionally, first-year Economics is much easier if you have a Maths background.

 The third thing you need to think about before you give yourself permission to consider dropping subjects is the combination of subjects that you will be applying with.
-If you want to apply for Modern Languages, you will not only need to prove that you have a passion for languages, but also a love of literature – in which case keeping English Literature might be a good idea.
-In all cases, you will almost certainly need an essay writing subject when you apply for a languages course.
+If you want to apply for Modern Languages, you will not only need to prove that you have a passion for languages but also a love of literature – in which case keeping English Literature might be a good idea.
+In all cases, when considering Oxford and Cambridge’s preferred A-Levels, you will almost certainly need an essay writing subject when you apply for a languages course.

 Finally, you need to be sure that you have enough ‘academic’ subjects in your armoury of qualifications.
 Cambridge University, along with some other top universities, has a list of ‘soft subjects’, which they don’t consider to be as academically challenging as some more traditional subjects.
 If more than one of your A levels is on the list, you are, sadly, unlikely to be invited to interview.